Pacific Southwest, Region 9: Superfund

 According to the Combined Fourth Quarter and 2011 Annual Groundwater Monitoring report, two monitoring wells contained dissolved chromium above the California Maximum Contaminant Level (MCL) of 50 micrograms per liter, while three monitoring wells contained arsenic concentrations at or above the federal MCL of 10 micrograms per liter.
 The concentration of total dissolved chromium in the groundwater appears to show an overall decline while the concentration of arsenic declines in some areas.
 The arsenic and the chromium will continue to be monitored to see if the trends continue.

 Groundwater extraction and treatment, and construction of a slurry wall and berms, have been effective in controlling the spread of groundwater contamination, thereby reducing the potential for exposure to hazardous materials.
 The remedies for final soil cleanup at the Coast Wood Preserving site were completed in early 1990.
 Groundwater treatment will continue until established cleanup goals are met.

-Four Five Year Reviews have been completed for the site -- in 1996, 2001, 2006 and 2011.
+Five Five Year Reviews have been completed for the site -- in 1996, 2001, 2006, 2011, and 2016.
 These reviews found that the remedy is protective of human health and the environment.
 For details, please refer to the most recent Five Year Review report below in the Documents and Reports section.
 EPA will continue to monitor the site and conduct additional Five Year Reviews.